 This entry was posted on November 17, 2018 by Will Grumke

 There are tons of different kinds of protein bars on the market.
-They’re a popular way of getting more protein.
+Protein bars are a popular way of getting more protein.
 They’re also a popular meal replacement snack.

-But… popular or not, are they good for you?
+But… popular or not, are protein bars good for you?

 In this article, we’ll explain whether or not protein bars are good for you.
 We’ll also talk about several characteristics to look for in a good protein bar.